Financial Aid Policies

 Housatonic Community College offers financial aid to students who have been determined to have financial need, according to Federal need analysis.
 The financial aid package is based on the financial need, the availability of funds at Housatonic, and any other aid the student is receiving.
 The financial aid package may include grants, loans, work-study, or a combination of these funds.
 All financial aid awards are subject to change at any time.

 Applications are accepted throughout the academic year, but awards made after the priority processing dates depend on fund availability.
 A new application must be completed for each academic year.

 Eligibility is determined by completing the Free Application for Federal Student Aid (FAFSA).
-Apply online at www.fafsa.gov.
-For more information on financial aid application procedures, please visit the financial aid website at www.housatonic.edu
+Apply online at www.FAFSA.gov.
+For more information on financial aid application procedures, please visit the financial aid website at Financial Aid (housatonic.edu).

-The student and parent must apply for a FSA ID at FSAID.ed.gov.
+The student and parent must apply for a FSA ID at www.FAFSA.gov.
 The FSA ID is required for use in signing the online FAFSA application.